 Always check any software you put on your computer's suitable and compatible with your existing set-up.
 No liability can be accepted for any problems caused from acting upon the info given.

-The latter has grown hugely as more people have embraced open source projects, wherein the building blocks – big chunks of code – are free for everybody to adapt and improve.
+The latter has grown hugely as more people have embraced open source projects, where the building blocks – big chunks of code – are free for everybody to adapt and improve.

 As the name suggests, freeware costs nothing, though some developers request a donation if you like it.
-The difference is that here you can't access the source code, so development is centralised in one location.
+The difference is here you can't access the source code, so development is centralised in one location.

 Shareware is similar, except here the software's only free for a limited period, after which you have to either pay to register it, or lose some of the functionality (or have an annoying reminder message pop up every time you use it).